OUR 2023 SUMMER PROGRAMMING HAS CONCLUDED. THANK YOU FOR YOUR SUPPORT AND WE LOOK FORWARD TO SEEING YOU AGAIN NEXT SUMMER!

 Songwriting

-Immerse yourself in the art of songwriting.
+Immerse yourself in the art of songwriting!
 Hone your craft in both music and lyric writing.
-Receive expert support and feedback on your original material.
-You’ll also learn about the tools you’ll need to write and record your music.
+Expect an interactive and engaging experience where you will receive expert support and feedback on your original material.
+Discover essential tools and techniques needed to bring you musical ideas to life and learn the ropes of recording your music.

-Love watching movies?
-Want to better understand what makes them so incredible?
+Interested in movies and television but don’t know where to start?
 This class will screen and analyze clips from popular movies, breaking down storytelling secrets such as the importance of setting, how camera movement underlines a scene, how to disguise exposition, how costuming, lighting and even the actors’ blocking all help to establish a tone–and much, much more!
 From classics to contemporary films, we will explore every genre to find out why we all love going to the movies so much!
 Popcorn is optional.
+Then to apply all that newfound knowledge, learn the basics of how to operate camera equipment, set up shots, and piece it all together using user-friendly computer editing software.
+Walk away with your own mini movie!
+Quiet on the set, please, we’re ready to roll camera!

 Period 3 (1:00pm-2:20pm):